markng/django-allauth/README.rst

   When signing up, let the user type in his password twice to avoid typ-o's.

 ACCOUNT_UNIQUE_EMAIL (=True)
-  Enforce uniqueness of e-mail addresses.
+  Enforce uniqueness of email addresses.

 ACCOUNT_USER_DISPLAY (=a callable returning `user.username`)
   A callable (or string of the form `'some.module.callable_name'`)